Never again: Other uses

+In the Philippines, "never again" has been used as a rallying cry for the commemoration and remembrance of martial law under Ferdinand Marcos, and is usually chanted alongside the phrase "never forget" on occasions such as the annual commemorations of the declaration of martial law on September 21, and on the anniversary of the People Power Revolution on February 25, which is a public holiday in the country.

+"Never again" has also been used in commemoration of Japanese American internment and the Chinese Exclusion Act.

 After the September 11 attacks, President George W. Bush declared that terrorism would be allowed to triumph "never again".
 He referenced the phrase when defending the trial of non-citizens in military courts for terrorism-related offenses and mass surveillance policies adopted by his administration.
 Bush commented, "Foreign terrorists and agents must never again be allowed to use our freedoms against us."
 His words echoed a speech that his father had given after winning the Gulf War: "never again be held hostage to the darker side of human nature".

 The phrase has been used by political advocacy groups Never Again Action, which opposes immigration detention in the United States, and by Never Again MSD, a group that campaigns against gun violence in the wake of the Stoneman Douglas shooting.

+Never again is also used in climate activism to compare the inaction of governments to the rise of Nazism to their lack of action in reducing greenhouse gas emissions.